didlix/racheljgraves.co.uk/cv.markdown

 ### Comic Relief
 _Contract PHP Developer, June 2012 -- September 2012_

-- Developed a private API to process users' donations and marketing preferences submitted on Comic Relief's websites.
+- Developed a private API to process users' donations and marketing preferences across Comic Relief's websites.
 - Implemented a behavior driven development (BDD) and testing suite allowing the team to develop and test using user stories.
 Moreover
 - Advised our quality assurance, project manager and product owner on how to leverage the BDD methodology and produce higher quality user stories.